logzio/logz-docs/_source/user-guide/k360/index.md

 * **Memory** - Know how much memory each pod uses: 0-50%, 50%-80%, 80%-100%, or over 100%.
 * **Restarts** - Get a numeric overview of how many restarts occurred in each pod: 0, 1-10, 11-20, or over 20 restarts.
 * **Log Error Rate** - Analyze the percentage of log errors that occurred and how many pods were affected. [_How do we calculate the log error rate?_](/user-guide/k360/overview.html#calculating-log-error-rate)
+* **Security risks** - Presents how many potential security risks are in each of your pods.

 </div>